IHC Library needs bookmarks!

 4. If uploading is difficult, the IHC Library team is happy to help – get in touch and we’ll find an alternative way for you to submit.

-5. If you live in Wellington you can drop off your designs to the IHC Library at 57 Willis Street (level 14), just make sure you give us your contact details.
+5. If you live in Wellington you can drop off your designs to the IHC Library at 57 Willis Street (Level 14), just make sure you give us your contact details.

 6. If you are a winner, you will need to post your original artwork to the library so it can be printed.
 Make sure you keep it somewhere safe.